Need to talk? Call 1800 882 436.

 Injuries to the perineal area

-• Perineal tears and episiotomy — around 3 in 4 women who give birth vaginally experience 'perineal trauma' (a tear or surgical cut to the area between the vagina and anus).
-These tears are at higher risk of complications and usually need more treatment and follow-up.
+• Perineal tears and episiotomy — around 3 in 4 females who give birth vaginally experience 'perineal trauma'.
+This refers to a tear or surgical cut to the perineum — the area between the vagina and anus.
 A perineal tear may involve the:

 • Nerve damage — occasionally, nerves in the perineal area can get damaged during childbirth, which can lead to a condition called pudendal neuralgia (long-term pelvic pain).
 You may experience pain around the vagina and perineum and sometimes down the legs.
 Bowel or bladder irritation, or a fullness sensation in the vagina or rectum can also occur.

 • Obstetric fistula — this is a rare complication in Australia.
-This refers to a tear between the vagina and the bowel or bladder which causes an inability to control the passage of faeces (poo).
-It occurs when a third or fourth degree perineal tear high up the vagina goes through to the rectum (called a 'button hole tear') or if a perineal tear is deeper than estimated, is not repaired well, or an infection occurs.
+This refers to a tear between the vagina and the bowel which causes an inability to control the passage of faeces (poo).
+It occurs when a third- or fourth-degree perineal tear high up the vagina goes through to the rectum (called a 'buttonhole tear') or if a perineal tear is deep, is not repaired well or an infection occurs.

 Injuries to the pelvic floor